Child-Parent Psychotherapy (CPP)

 Please call 1-877-382-9185 or email Clearinghouse@psu.edu

-CPP is implemented weekly in 1- to 1 1/2-hour sessions for 1 year.
+CPP is implemented weekly in 1- to 1 1/2-hour sessions for 1 year; however, the treatment may take longer depending on the complexity of the case.

 The Clearinghouse can help you develop an evaluation plan to ensure the program components are meeting your goals.
 Please call 1-877-382-9185 or email Clearinghouse@psu.edu